Healthy Recipes Blog

 • Instead of cooking the bacon in a skillet, you can make microwave bacon.

 • Cauliflower lacks starch, so this mash is not as thick as mashed potatoes, although it's definitely rich and creamy.
-One way to thicken it is to add ¼ cup of dry-grated parmesan cheese with the other ingredients that you place in the food processor.
-The Parmesan acts as a pretty powerful thickener.
+One way to thicken it is to add ¼ cup of grated Parmesan cheese with the other ingredients that you place in the food processor.
+The Parmesan acts as a thickener.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-The bacon does lose its crispiness, but the mash is still very rich and flavorful.
-Reheat the leftovers in the microwave, covered, at 50% power.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+The bacon loses its crispiness, but the mash is still rich and flavorful.
+Reheat the leftovers in the microwave, covered, at 50% power, or uncovered in a 350°F oven (remove the baking dish to the counter 30 minutes before placing it in the oven).

 Nutrition per Serving